Augmenting Reinforcement Learning with Transformer-based Scene Representation Learning for Decision-making of Autonomous Driving: Results and Discussions

 \subsection{Training results}

 We first evaluate the training performance of the Scene-Rep Transformer together with the comparison baselines.
 The training results are displayed by urban scenarios, where each training curve represents the mean (solid line) and standard deviation error band of certain baselines for the average training success rate.
 The results are recorded every 200 steps and smoothed by exponentially moving average (EMA=0.99).
-Fig. \ref{fig:fig.8} shows the training results of different methods in all scenarios, as well as the ablated method (SAC with only MST).
+Fig. \ref{fig:fig.8} shows the training results of different methods in all scenarios, as well as the ablated method (SAC with MST).

 The results show that SAC with the proposed Scene-Rep Transformer achieves the best training performance in all five urban scenarios with diverse tasks.
 The training success rate is boosted in all scenarios, especially in the more demanding urban scenes such as roundabout-C, unprotected left turn, and double merging.
-Sample efficiency of the proposed method is also enhanced, displaying faster convergence in fewer training steps.
-The results suggest that our proposed Scene-Rep Transformer can quickly adapt to different scenarios and are capable to reach the $70\%-80\%$ of the final success rate in merely $50\%$ of the overall training steps.
+The sample efficiency of the proposed method is also enhanced, displaying faster convergence in fewer training steps.
+The results suggest that our proposed Scene-Rep Transformer can quickly adapt to different scenarios and is capable of reaching the $70\%-80\%$ of the final success rate in merely $50\%$ of the overall training steps.
 Here, we give some detailed explanations about the superior performance of our proposed method compared to the baseline methods.

 \textbf{Compared with on-policy RL:} PPO can adapt well with fast convergence in simpler tasks such as roundabout-A (Fig. \ref{fig:fig.8}c), resulting in 0.7 of the average success rate and convergence only in 40k training steps.
-But it performs worse when the difficulty of the task increases from longer mileage to finish or more complex traffic flows.
-The training curve remains flat (with an average success rate of 0.2-0.4) after initial policy improvement (20k-30k) in more difficult scenarios.
-It is due to that PPO can be easily trapped in the local optima during training, as the PPO driving policy is updated over a predefined horizon bounded by the historical policy.
-It tends to overfit the temporally advantageous trajectories and make fewer improvements later on, while such policies would result in more failures when the urban traffic flow becomes more stochastic.
+But it performs worse when encountering more complex traffic and longer mileage.
+The training curve remains flat after the initial policy improvement (20k-30k). {It is partly due to the sensitivity of on-policy learning for reward and parameters.
+This can lead to data insufficiency and the need for more intensive fine-tuning when dealing with stochastic traffic flow and long-range maneuvers.}

 \textbf{Compared with off-policy RL:} SAC driving policy can show satisfying stochasticity in the driving scenarios.
 SAC with the same state inputs as our proposed method shows a significant boost for the final success rate (0.5-0.73) compared with PPO.
 However, SAC leaves a long time for convergence and instability, reflected in larger variance across different trials ($\sigma>0.1$) (see Fig. \ref{fig:fig.8}a, b).
 This is mainly caused by a deficiency in state action pairs sampling for Q-value estimation or state representations encoding.